LibraryCarpentry/lc-shell/episodes/02-navigating-the-filesystem.md

 We will begin with the basics of navigating the Unix shell.

 Let's start by opening the shell.
-This likely results in seeing a black window with a cursor flashing next to a dollar sign.
+This likely results in seeing a black or white window with a cursor flashing next to a dollar sign.
 This is our command line, and the `$` is the command **prompt** to show that the system is ready for our input.
-The appearance of the prompt will vary from system to system, depending on how the set up has been configured, but it usually ends with a `$`.
+The appearance of the prompt will vary from system to system, depending on how the set up has been configured.
+Other common prompts include the `%` or `#` signs, but we will use `$` in this lesson to represent the prompt generally.

 When working in the shell, you are always *somewhere* in the computer's file system, in some folder (directory).
 We will therefore start by finding out